Metastatic breast cancer (MBC) occurs when breast cancer spreads outside of the breasts to another part of the body, such as the liver.

 The liver is the third most common area that MBC affects.
 Researchers are still

-The current hypothesis indicates that it spreads to the liver when the cancer cells and liver are compatible.
+The current hypothesis indicates that it spreads to the liver when the cancer cells and the liver are compatible.
 This is known as the seed and soil hypothesis.

-However, in one 2019 study, researchers found that a few distinguishing factors may place a person at higher risk of developing liver metastasis.
+In one 2019 study, researchers found that a few distinguishing factors may place a person at higher risk of developing liver metastasis.
 These include:

 - menopausal status